Elsa (Frozen): Critical reviews

 The character of Elsa was widely praised by reviewers for her multifaceted, evolving personality.
 Matt Goldberg of Collider.com commented that she was "an incredibly sympathetic character", while Deepanjana Pal of Firstpost praised the decision to rewrite her as a protagonist and said, "Elsa is no evil, frosty vision of twisted and toxic maternity like the original Snow Queen.
 She's a young woman in difficult circumstances, frightened, trying to understand her abilities and burdened by expectation and convention.
 It's easy to sympathise with her and marvel at her ability when she builds her spectacular palace in the mountains.
 Next to her, Anna is very much a child who needs to grow up and she does in the course of the film."
 Stuff.co.nz's James Croot compared her "humiliation and exile" to that of Simba in The Lion King.
 Katherine Webb, a reviewer for Wall St. Cheat Sheet, said that the scenes depicting Elsa gaining confidence and individuality delivered "an exciting message to send to young girls looking for a new princess role model".
-Gary Wright of Rotoscopers state "Her mental anguish and uncontrollable powers define modern feminism.
+Gary Wright of Rotoscopers stated "Her mental anguish and uncontrollable powers define modern feminism.
 Elsa represents the boundless female spirit- strong and graceful, with the power to change the world."

 Travis Bean of Cedar Falls Times suggested that Elsa's ice powers, a "personal oddity" that made her self-conscious, as well as her selflessness in withdrawing into isolation in order to avoid hurting others allowed children to connect more with the plot of Frozen.
 Laurie Levy from Chicago Now wrote that her young grandchildren "admired Elsa for being smart, strong, magical, and powerful" and did not care that she had no romantic subplot.
-Magdalena Lachowicz, a film critic for The Heights, opined that Elsa's relationship with Anna was the most important part of the movie, and Stephen Holden of The New York Times liked that, in departure from traditional Disney formula, it was a sibling's love rather than romantic love that was able to "thaw the icy heart of the frightened Elsa".
+Magdalena Lachowicz, a film critic for The Heights, opined that Elsa's relationship with Anna was the most important part of the film, and Stephen Holden of The New York Times liked that, in departure from traditional Disney formula, it was a sibling's love rather than romantic love that was able to "thaw the icy heart of the frightened Elsa".
 Tony Hicks of San Jose Mercury News wrote, "[Anna's] confusion and Elsa's anguish as she shuts herself away from the world—and her sister—is palatable."
 Emma Koonse of Christian Post opined that together the sisters were Disney's "most lovable and charismatic characters yet", and Debbie Lynn Elias of Culver City Observer commented, "Elsa and Anna are like two sides of a coin, both strong, albeit one through power and confidence and the other through clumsy sticktuitiveness and love."
 Polygon staff ranked her as one of their "69 biggest crushes of the last decade" and stated it "That moment in 'Let it Go' when she lets her hair down, changes into her ice dress, and does that little shimmy."